 The system is normally used to send out an Amber Alert or a severe weather event on your phone.
 It is also meant to be used in a national emergency, only by the president.
 You should hear the same special tone and your phone should vibrate.

 Presidential alerts will only be sent out if there is a national emergency that is not extreme weather or Amber Alerts.

-You've probably already heard of the Emergency Alert System, which sends a national public warning via radio and television in the event of an emergency and conducts periodic tests.
+Most may have probably already heard of the Emergency Alert System (EAS), which sends a national public warning via radio and television in the event of an emergency and conducts periodic tests.

-An EAS message will also be sent out at the same time.
+An EAS message was be sent out at the same time.